 By willow trees, garden rocks, and fresh grass, Children in red and green are playing the straw-fighting game.
-The young boys love the vital spring . . .
+The young boys love the vital spring, Not yet learning any famous words by Lianxi.
+(Lianxi was an 11th-century Chinese philosopher)